 how often should you clean: this is the million dollar question and the answer is, once every few years – possibly even every three to four years.
 Using a good-quality wax polish,which is easily applied, and buffed a few hours later – or the next day – will result in oak protected for a very long time.
 All that is necessary, apart from dusting it with a damp cloth every now again, is to buff it, with a bit of effort, every once in a while which will revive the wax polish layer.

-Over application of wax polish will end up in a sticky mess which will need to be carefully removed by a professional French polisher or restorer.
+Over application of wax on antique furniture will end up in a sticky mess which will need to be carefully removed by a professional French polisher or restorer.
 In conclusion if you are at all unsure of which polish to use the best option is not use any at all.
 Contact a professional restorer for advice.
 We will happily help advise anyone with any questions.